rust-lang/rfcs/text/0000-let-else.md

 This is, as stated, a much more complex alternative interacting with much more of the language, and is also not an obvious opposite of if-let expressions.

+### Macro

+Another suggested solution is to create a macro which handles this.
+A crate containing such a macro is mentioned in the [Prior art](prior-art) section of this RFC.

+This crate has not been widely used in the rust crate ecosystem with only 47k downloads over the ~6 years it has existed at the time of writing.

 ### Null Alternative

 Don't make any changes; use existing syntax like `match` (or `if let`) as shown in the motivating example, or write macros to simplify the code.